 We continue this winter tour of Transylvania towards Sibiu.
 Sibiu it was one of the seven most important fortified towns in Transylvania along Brasov and Sighisoara.
 The city is a reminiscent of old German cities such as Nurnberg being founded in 12 Century.
 It rapidly flourished to be the chief city of the Transylvanian Saxons.
 After we take a tour of the most important attractions of Sibiu, the day will end at the Christmas market.

 During the walking tour of Sibiu you will find the legends and stories of the Big Square, and the Small Square, Evangelical Church, Thick Tower and Liar’s Bridge, and the House of the Butcher’s Guild.

-Overnight in Sibiu at Continental Forum hotel 3***.
+Overnight in Sibiu at Casa Luxemburg or similar 3***.

 Day 5 Sibiu – Balea Lake and Ice Hotel –Sibiu

 Today we will go to the mountain side.
 Depending on the weather we can reach Balea Lake, 2030m high and the upper Valley of Transfagarasan Scenic Road.

 Leaving Sibiu in the morning we will drive for about one hour to the cable car station.
 Here we will leave the car and take the cable car that will take us along one of the most spectacular Valley of Carpathians.

 The best scenic road is closed in the winter time and the only way to reach the Ice Hotel, is by cable car.
 After 20 minutes of cable car ride you reach will reach the snow realm of the Carpathians.
 We can always warm up with a hot tea or a good cup of hot coffee at Balea Chalet.

 In the evening we will return to Sibiu